nabeelfkhan/Toasty/README.md

 My long term goal is for Toasty to serve as a long range delivery robot with obstacle avoidance.
 In the near term, I'm experimenting wtith PointPerfect SSR GNSS corrections from u-blox to achieve cm level accuracy.

 Pre-fabricated robotics platforms that can carry heavy loads over long distances are quite expensive.
 Cost effective Motors, Motor Controllers, and Frames are tough to find.
-Toasty is an budget, eco-friendly alternative, leveraging recycled materials and the following projects:
+Toasty is a budget and eco-friendly alternative, leveraging recycled materials and the following projects:

 For brushless motor control, I referenced the excellent work of lucysrausch in hacking a hoverboard as a cost effective brushless motor solution.
 Hoverboards are quite powerful.
 Most are capable of supporting 200 lbs (90kg) with a top speed of 25 mph (40km/h) and up to 10 miles (16 km) of range with some reprogramming.